kcappieg/grunt-sfdc-package-builder/README.md

 #### MetaList
 Type: `Array<String>`

-Array where each element is the value of the `<name>` Node corresponding to the metadata type
+Array where each element is the value of the `<name>` Node corresponding to the metadata type **or** the directory name that will be delivered in the .zip file

 #### options.all
 Type: `boolean`